ASKabalan/-infrared-cloud-detection-/paper/plan.md

 ## **TITLE(s)** ideas

+Long-wave infrared sky images classification and probabilistic segmentation of cloud structures with deep-learning

 New infrared sky image classification and cloud segmentation using deep-learning framework for ground-based radiometric camera observation

 IRIS-CloudDeep: Infrared Radiometric Image classification and Segmentation of CLOUD structure using Deep-learning framework for ground-based radiometric camera observation